Skip to content

 Use this endpoint when you have the recipient's complete mailing address.
 This replaces the old API-triggered flow for full contact sends.

-Step 1: Configure the webhook in your external platform
+Step 1: Configure the API call in your external platform

 Copy the Create/Update API Full Contact record URL from your API Connection details page, and configure a webhook block in Klaviyo (or any platform) to POST to it: